RubenEschauzier/phd-symposium-2024-eswc/content/method.and.approach.md

 ### Learned Query Optimization in Link Traversal-based Query Processing
 {:#LearnedOptimizationMethod}
-To answer **RQ IV**, personalized query engines need learned query optimization algorithms that work in an online setting, since LTQP engines do not know what data they will query in advance.
+To answer **RQ IV**, personalized query engines need learned query optimization algorithms that work in an online setting since LTQP engines do not know what data they will query in advance.
 As such, any offline training algorithm that requires millions of training examples is by definition infeasible.
 My previous work in [SPARQL join order optimization](cite:cites eschauzier2023reinforcement) shows that while RL-based join order optimization is promising, it is computationally expensive to train an optimizer from scratch.
 Instead, [learned query optimization hint approaches](cite:cites marcus2021bao, woltmann2023fastgres) train models that give hints to existing optimizers, like what join operator to use.